Finally, the recovery we’ve all been waiting for!

 - Rising accommodation rates across most regions and international airfares on some key corporate routes means business may be focusing on cost containment in the back-half of 2022.

-- Efforts to integrate sustainability into travel programmes will continue to be a focus with travel policy and education, demand management and CO2 offsetting remaining front and centre.
+- Efforts to integrate sustainability into travel programs will continue to be a focus with travel policy and education, demand management and CO2 offsetting remaining front and centre.

 - TMC innovation has also taken a new turn during the pandemic.
 COVID-19 has placed more emphasis on omnichannel technology to facilitate more efficient processes for trip approvals, push alerts and communication to better support travellers throughout their journeys.